TobitSoftware/chayns-toolkit/README.md

 ## Get Started

-First install the `chayns-scripts` package in your project:
+First install the `chayns-scripts` package in your project as a dev dependency:

 ```bash
 yarn add chayns-scripts -D